moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 - If GitLab does not have this feature yet, link to the issue you created
 - Finish the thread with a link to the commit and issue

-### How and when to reject a feature request

-Rejecting a feature request or a merge request is not an easy thing.
-People can feel quite protective of their ideas.
-They might have invested a lot of time and energy in writing those ideas.
-You can be tempted to accept a feature only to avoid hurting the people who thought of it.
-Even Worse, if you reject an idea too harshly, you might discourage other people to contribute, which is something we should strive to avoid.

-However, as the number of issues and merge requests grows incessantly, we should be diligent about rejecting features we are sure will not work out.
-It's better for
-everyone: for the product team, so we don't maintain a huge backlog of things we will never do anyway, and for the users who won't have to wait for our feedback indefinitely.

-Note: it's fine to not respond to issues that we think have potential until they gather momentum.

-Feature requests and merge requests can be rejected for the following reasons:

-- Not within our scope: the Direction page [lists all the areas](https://about.gitlab.com/direction/#scope) where GitLab, the product, won't go.
-Point the issue's author to this article and close the issue.
-- We don't want another setting: whenever we can, we try to avoid having settings.
-Some settings are unavoidable, but most aren't.
-Ask the user to change how she approaches the feature in order to get rid of the setting.
-- Too complex: We want to have a simple, user-friendly product that does complex things, not the other way around.
-Tell the user to take a step back and think about the problem to be solved in the first place.
-Offer directions on what could be done instead.
-If she's not willing to do it, indicate that you will have to close the issue/merge request because it will go nowhere.
-- Brings an Enterprise exclusive feature to the Community Edition: this problem is already addressed in the [Stewardship page](/handbook/company/stewardship/#contributing-an-existing-ee-feature-to-ce).
-Indicate that we will investigate whether the feature can be ported to the Community Edition, discuss it with other teams members and come back to the user in a timely fashion.
-- Low priority: sometimes features are interesting but we simply don't have the capacity to implement them.
-In that case, simply tell the truth and indicate that we don't have enough resources at our disposal to do it at the moment.

-Don't forget to thank the authors for the time and effort taken to submit the feature request/merge request.
-In all cases and without exception, you should be nice and polite when interacting with users and customers.

 #### Reaching out to specific users or accounts based on GitLab usage

 You may want to interview a specific account because they are exhibiting atypical usage patterns or behaviors.
 In this case, [request Support to contact GitLab.com user(s) on your behalf](../../support/internal-support/#gitlab-changes-and-contacting-users).